smdogroup/funtofem/README.md

 # FUNtoFEM #

-This repository contains the FUNtoFEM coupling framework and load and displacement transfer tools for aeroelastic analysis and optimization.
+This repository contains the FUNtoFEM coupling framework and load and displacement transfer schemes for aeroelastic analysis and optimization.

 ### Installation ###